Enrique Magalona

-Enrique "Equi" Barrera Magalona Sr. (November 5, 1891 – 1960) was a Filipino lawyer and politician who served as Senator of the Philippines.
-Prior to being elected in the Senate, he served as Municipal President of Saravia, Negros Occidental (now named in his honor) and a Representative/Assemblyman from Negros Occidental.
-He was the grandfather of the late Filipino rap icon Francis Magalona.
+Enrique "Equi" Barrera Magalona Sr. (born Enrique Magalona y Barrera; November 5, 1891 – 1960) was a Filipino politician who served as a Senator of the Philippines.
+Prior to being elected to the Senate, he served as the Municipal President of Saravia, Negros Occidental, which is now named in his honor, and as a Representative from Negros Occidental in the Philippine Assembly.
+He was the grandfather of the late Filipino rapper Francis Magalona.

-Early life
+Early life and education

 Enrique B. Magalona was born in Saravia, Negros Occidental (now Enrique B. Magalona, Negros Occidental) on November 5, 1891 to Vicente Magalona y Ledesma and Augusta Barrera y Majarocan.